brazilianscriptguy/PowerShell-codes-for-Windows-Server-Administrators/README.md

 ## 🛠️ Introduction

 This repository features a powerful collection of tools and scripts crafted to streamline the management of Windows Server environments and Windows 10/11 workstations.
-Whether you're focused on optimizing system performance, enhancing security, or simplifying administrative workflows, the tools within the **BlueTeam-Tools**, **Core-ScriptLibrary**, **ITSM-Templates**, and **SysAdmin-Tools** folders are designed to meet your needs effectively.
+Whether you're focused on optimizing system performance, enhancing security, or simplifying administrative workflows, the tools within the **BlueTeam-Tools**, **Core-ScriptLibrary**, **ITSM-Templates-WKS**, and **SysAdmin-Tools** folders are designed to meet your needs effectively.

 ---